Having a student visa means you can study in New Zealand for a set time at a specified institution as a full-time student.

-You hold a work visa and you wish to undertake:
+A variation of conditions is not required if you hold a work visa and you wish to undertake:

-If your partner or children want to come to New Zealand with you, they will need to apply for a visitor visa or, if they will also be studying, their own student visa.
+If your partner or children want to come to New Zealand with you, they need to apply for a visitor visa or, if they will also be studying, their own student visa.

 Student visa holders are generally not eligible for publicly funded health and disability services.
 People covered by New Zealand’s reciprocal health agreements with Australia and United Kingdom are entitled to publicly funded health care for immediately necessary medical treatment only.

-You can be refused a visa if:
+You may also not be granted a visa if:

-If we are unsure whether you will meet the requirements of your visa, you may need to apply for a limited visa.
+If we are unsure whether you meet the requirements of your visa, you may need to apply for a limited visa.